fabiolnh/authentication-and-keycloak/README.md

           - In the Frontend of the App: create a GET to "KeycloakAddress"/realms/.../protocol/openid-connect/auth (with query params: client_id, redirect_url:"backend endpoint url", response_type:'code', scope:'openid').
 It will redirect to login in the Keycloak.
           - In the Backend (in the Callback Endpoint): create a POST to "KeycloakAddress"/realms/.../protocol/openid-connect/token" (with params: client_id, grant_type:'authorization_code', code:"code from response", redirect_uri:"frontend url for callback"

+         Authorization Code Attack:

+          - Replay Attack: In the Network, the attacker captures the callback url with the same code, and does a replay of the call back url concurrently.
+The keycloak returns two valid tokens.
+How to be protected?
+With "Nonce" (Number Used Once).
+To implement it, it has to be created an aleatory value and kept in the user session.
+With this number, send it to keycloak in the body of "/auth" (url: /login in front).
+Then, verify if the nonce sent is equal to the noncy received in the token.
+This strategy works when we do not have a Client totally public.
+(Because the code is in the javascript of the front end).
+Several libs already implement it.
+          - CSRF Attack: (Cross Site Request Forgery) An attack that forces the user to execute a call using the values in the session/cookies of the website to do other actions/intentions (in another tab of the browser).
+How to be protected?
+With another code ("state" param).
+It has to be sent, too, through "/auth" in the body.
+This "state", when it returns to the backend, it returns in the url, not inside the token (differently from "nonce").
+Verify if it is equal.
+Why the attacker cannot do the attack with this implementation?
+The attacker will not have access to the state.
+Even if he figure out the state, the nonce will not be equal (so, if you implement both, you will be protected)

       3) Implicit Flow:
       4) Hybrid Flow:
       5) Resource Owner Password Credential